warantesbr/agilebr-wordpress/wp-content/plugins/polylang/readme.txt

 == Upgrade Notice ==

-= 1.4.1 =
+= 1.5.3 =
 Polylang 1.2 introduced major internal changes.
 More than ever, make a database backup before upgrading from 1.1.6 or older!
-If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.4.1
+If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.5.3

 == Changelog ==

-= 1.4.1 (2014-02-16) =

-* Add: Czech translation contributed by [Přemysl Karbula](http://www.premyslkarbula.cz)
-* Fix: the displayed language is not correct in quick edit for categories and post tags
-* Fix: the language switcher does not display the correct link for translated parent categories if only children have posts
-* Fix: 3rd parameter of icl_object_id is not optional
-* Fix: issue when combining multiple domains and browser detection -> the combination is now forbidden
-* Fix: conflict Shiba Media Library: link between media translations is lost when using media quick edit
-* Fix: notice when using taxonomies in wpml-config.xml
-* Fix: incorrect post format link
-* Fix: Twenty Fourteen Ephemera widget strings are not translated
-* Fix: Bad gateway experienced by users hosted by wpengine.com

-= 1.4 (2014-01-22) =

-* Add Traditionial Chinese translation contributed by [香腸](http://sofree.cc/)
-* Minimum WordPress version is now v3.5
-* Refresh translations metaboxes: now translated posts are chosen in a dropdown list
-* Check if translated archives for category, tag and post format are empty before displaying the language switcher
-* Add specific management of translated featured tag in Twenty Fourteen
-* Add the possibility not to cache homepage urls with option PLL_CACHE_HOME_URL (for users having several domains).
-* The function get_pages is now filtered by language
-* Ajax requests on frontend are now automatically detected.
-It is no more necessary to set 'pll_load_front' :)
-* Various performance improvements
-* 'pll_get_post_types' and 'pll_get_taxonomies' filters must be added *before* 'after_setup_theme' is fired
-* Pre 1.2 data will be removed from DB at first upgrade at least 60 days after upgrade to 1.4
-* Removed some duplicate code between admin and frontend
-* Bug correction: incorrect pagination when using domains or subdomains
-* Bug correction: post format link not translated
-* Bug correction: impossible to use child terms with same name in hierarchical taxonomies
-* Bug correction: the terms list table is filtered according to new translation language instead of admin language filter
+= 1.5.3 (2014-07-12) =

+* Add: Capability check before creating links in post list table
+* Add: Possibility not to cache languages objects with option PLL_CACHE_LANGUAGES (for GoDaddy users)
+* Fix: Saving a header or a background in menu Appearance resets nav menus locations (introduced in 1.5)
+* Fix: sub-sub-options and deeper levels defined in wpml-config.xml are not translated
+* Fix: Fatal error when creating a new site when Polylang is network activated (introduced in v1.5.1)
+* Fix: Admin language forced to English when activating Polylang (before creating any new language)
+* Fix: 'pll_count_posts' second parameter not taken into account
+* Fix: 'edit-post' and 'create-posts' capabilities are not differentiated when saving a post

+= 1.5.2 (2014-06-24) =

+* Fix: Revert post translations terms cleaning introduced in 1.5 as it seems to cause problems
+* Fix: Impossible to delete a biographical info (introduced in 1.5)
+* Fix: Security issue reported by [Gregory Viguier](http://www.screenfeed.fr/)

+= 1.5.1 (2014-06-19) =

+* Add: filter 'pll_settings_tabs' and action 'pll_settings_active_tab_{$tab}'
+* Add: possibility to add a path when using multiple domains (same path for all languages)
+* Fix: Bad redirection if /language/ is added to urls (introduced in 1.5)
+* Fix: Nav menu locations are not saved in customizer (introduced in 1.4)
+* Fix: Unable to unset nav menu locations
+* Fix: Incorrect link for date archives in language switcher (introduced in 1.5)
+* Fix: Fatal error when using featured content in Twenty Fourteen
+* Fix: Posts bulk edit broken (introduced in 1.5)
+* Fix: Polylang does not play nice with switch_to_blog
+* Fix: Warning: reset() expects parameter 1 to be array, null given in admin-filters-columns.php on line 81

+= 1.5 (2014-05-29) =

+* Add Ukrainian translation contributed by [http://getvoip.com/](http://getvoip.com/)
+* Refresh translation metaboxes (again): now translated posts are chosen from an autocomplete input field
+* Categories and post tags translations are also chosen in an automplete input field
+* Better error management on languages pages
+* Use Dashicons instead of Icomoon icons for WP 3.8+
+* Check if translated post is readable by the current user before displaying the language switcher
+* Minimum Twenty Fourteen version is now 1.1
+* Code cleaning
+* Add support for Quick draft introduced in WP 3.8
+* Add support for object cache plugins for recent posts and recent comments widgets
+* Add support for pages with modified query in the language switcher (ex: when multiple post types queried on the same page)
+* Add new API functions: pll_languages_list, pll_set_post_language, pll_set_term_language, pll_save_post_translations, pll_save_term_translations, pll_count_posts
+* Add new filter pll_the_languages_args
+* Add support for ICL_LANGUAGE_CODE == 'all' on admin side
+* Fix: Galician flag
+* Fix: static page on front pagination is broken
+* Fix: search url may be broken
+* Fix: PHP notice in icl_get_languages
+* Fix: more robust way of detecting language in url when using directory
+* Fix: delete translations terms orphans in database
+* Fix: inconsistent behavior when setting page on front from customizer
+* Fix: deleting a category assigns posts to wrong default category
+* Fix: quick edit breaks synchronization
+* Fix: some security issues

 See changelog.txt for older changelog